vitlinda/scafi-loci-experiments/README.md

 on a set of nodes connected via ScalaLoci.
 The system can adapt to changes (e.g. a node leaves the system and the computed values change accordingly).

-When running the gradient example, you should see some nodes that are randomly selected as sources that will have a value of 0.0 (distance 0.0) and the other nodes will start with an initial value of "infinity" that will be updated to the minimum distance from the sources.
+When running the gradient example, you should see some nodes that are randomly selected as sources that will have a value of 0.0 (distance 0.0) and the other nodes will start with an initial value of "infinity" that will be updated to the minimum distance from the closest source.
 If a node leaves or join the network, the other nodes will update their values accordingly.

 #### 1.1 - Run the nodes